crowdsecurity/crowdsec/tests/ansible/README.md

 which you need to remove by hand when you have finished testing or leave them around for the next time.

+You can give more memory or CPU juice to the VMs by editing [Vagrantfile.common](vagrant/Vagrantfile.common).

 # Test Matrix

 Tests fail with unsupported configurations or when the environment is not prepared correctly